 Saw palmetto (Serenoa Repens)

-Comprehensive information about Saw Palmetto you can find here: “Does Saw Palmetto work in treating enlarged prostate symptoms?”.
+You can find comprehensive information about Saw Palmetto: “Does Saw Palmetto work in treating enlarged prostate symptoms?”.
 A recent literature search by A. W. Pastuszak (2019) showed that most of the studies couldn’t find any T-boosting effect of Saw Palmetto.

 So, if you are not using the 5α-reductase inhibitory effect of Saw Palmetto for prostate issues or hair loss prevention, try to avoid the supplements including Saw Palmetto as a T-booster ingredient.